 JUDGE ONE: Meaty, strong chili.
 Cayenne peppers freshly ground, adding considerable kick.
 Very impressive.

 JUDGE TWO: Chili using shredded beef; could use more tomato.
 Must admit the cayenne peppers make a strong statement.

 FRANK: My ears are ringing, and I can’t focus my eyes.
 I farted and four people behind me needed paramedics.
-The contestant seemed hurt when I told her that her chili had given me brain damage.
+The contestant seemed hurt when I told her that her crazy chili had given me brain damage.
 Sally saved my tongue by pouring beer directly on it.
 Sort of irritates me that one of the other judges asked me to stop screaming.